Skip to content Skip to navigation menu

 Step 1

-If you need to cut around a radiator pipe, lay your board next to the pipe and draw a line on the board to show where the centre of the pipe will be.
+If you need to cut around a radiator pipe, lay your board next to the pipe and pencil a line on the board to show where the centre of the pipe will be.
 Then lay the same board front onto the pipe and again draw a mark from the centre of the pipe which intersects with your first line.
 Where the two lines intersect marks where you need to drill.

 Obstacles-Step-2.jpg